IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 The optional options parameter should be an object with the field `quiet` and/or `timeout`.
 - quiet = boolean - when true will print out only minimal HTTP debug information.
 Default `true`.
 - timeout = integer - time in ms to wait for a http response.
 Default `60000`.
-- deploy_wait = integer - additional time in ms to wait after a deploy (delaying the callback).
-Default `40000`.

 Ex: